 What if the person picking my child up is different from the one who dropped the off?

 Simply transfer the claim tag to that individual OR send them a picture of the security tag.
 If the individual can show us the security tag on their mobile device, we will allow them to pick up your child.
 Your online registration provides a place to identify individuals approved for pick up.
-You can also add people by contacting Parkview Kids by email or by Facebook Messenger.
+You can also add people by contacting Parkview Kids Camp by email.
 This is only used in the event an individual is not able to present a security tag during pick-up.

 What happens if I can’t find my security tag and don’t have a picture of it?

 We will allow campers to be released to an adult listed as approved on that camper’s registration.
 The adult must present a government issued photo I.D. which we will copy and keep for our records.
 This process is time-consuming, so we encourage you to keep your security tags in a safe place to expedite the check-out process.